 The PHA will make units project based in new construction projects, rehabilitation projects, and or existing projects, as defined in a Request for Proposal (RFP).
 The PHA will not project-base more than 25 units or 25%, whichever is greater, of the units in a building unless the project meets the following exceptions, and the exceptions were allowed under the specific RFP at the time of consideration.
 The exceptions to the 25% unit limitation are:

 - Units in single family homes (four units or less) - Units in a multifamily building that are made available to qualifying families.
-Qualifying families means elderly families or families receiving qualifying supportive services.
-Supportive services are described in Chapter 2 Section B(6) in this addendum.
+Qualifying families means: